SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-Gavin-Persad/PROJECT_PRESENTATION.md

 8. Share Kata and finalise presentation
 9. Upload to Code Wars
 10. Enjoy a tea in my cool school of code mug

+11. Stretch goal.
+Instead of returning the correct score, return the required sections that you need to hit to get to 0 points.